Women in the military: Israel

 Mandatory conscription for single and married women without children began in 1948.

-Initially, women conscripts served in the Women's Army Corps, serving as clerks, drivers, welfare workers, nurses, radio operators, flight controllers, ordnance personnel and instructors.
+Initially, women conscripts served in the Women's Army Corps, serving as clerks, drivers, welfare workers, nurses, radio operators, flight controllers, ordnance personnel, and instructors.
 Roles for women beyond technical and secretarial support began opening up in the late 1970s and early 1980s.

 In 2000, the Equality amendment to the Military Service law granted equal opportunities in the military to women found physically and personally suitable for a job.
 Women started to enter combat support and light combat roles in a few areas, including the Artillery Corps, infantry units and armored divisions.
 A few platoons named Carakal were formed for men and women to serve together in light infantry.
 Many women joined the Border Police.

-Despite these changes, fewer than 4 percent of women service members are in combat positions such as infantry, crew of tanks or other armored vehicles, artillery guns service, fighter pilots, etc. Rather, they are concentrated in "combat-support".
+Despite these changes, as of 2014, fewer than 4 percent of women service members were in combat positions such as infantry, crew of tanks or other armored vehicles, artillery guns service, fighter pilots, etc. Rather, they are concentrated in "combat-support".

+In 2023, the mostly-female Caracal battalion was involved in intense fighting in the October 7 attacks.
+The female soldiers battled militants for nearly four hours as part of the broader effort to repel the incursion.
+By some accounts, they played a decisive part in the clashes, with estimates that the unit killed around 100 Hamas members.
+None of the female combat soldiers were killed during the engagement, which has been characterized as a validation of their abilities.
+The unit's performance in real-world combat against Hamas is also seen as proof that women can execute infantry missions effectively when given the requisite training.